This article was originally published on 11 November 2020 and updated to reflect the latest information.

 - Cinemas are open but seats cannot be occupied four consecutive seats in the same row and food and drinks may not be served.

 In general, a rule of thumb is to keep your group of friends and family to a group of four or lesser and wear your face masks as long as you not eating or drinking.
+You can check the latest safe distancing measures for Hong Kong here.

 #4 Travel Attractions In Hong Kong Are Open For Tourists